 Note: This configuration item is only used by the deprecated object publishing configuration items.
 When using the new object publishing configuration items, the setting of plugins:cicsa:object publisher: naming service:update mode determines if the server adapter attempts to unbind object references from the Naming Service when it shuts down normally.
-A setting of current causes the server adapter to attempt to unbind references at shutdown plugins:cicsa:write iors to ns group with prefix plugins:cicsa:object publisher: naming service:group:prefix configuration item described next.
+A setting of current causes the server adapter to attempt to unbind references at shutdown plugins:cicsa:write iors to ns group with prefix naming service:group:prefix plugins:cicsa:object publisher: This supersedes the plugins:cicsa: write iors to ns group with prefix configuration item.
+It specifies the prefix that is to be added to each generated name indicating an interface.
+The specified prefix is attached to the generated name, to specify the object group that is to be used.
+If a prefix of "" is specified, no prefix is added.
+If this configuration setting is not present, no object references are exported to any object groups.